yecril71pl/cpp-docs.pl-pl/docs/standard-library/unordered-map-class.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem dla parametru `Ty`szablonu.
+Typ jest synonimem dla parametru szablonu `Ty`.

 ### <a name="example"></a>Przykład